hpaluch/flock_demo/README.md

 # Setup

-You need to have installed `QNX SDP 7.0`.
+You need to have installed [QNX SDP 7.0](http://blackberry.qnx.com/en/sdp7).
+To run this demo you need also one target (VM is fine) with running QNX Neutrino RTOS 7

 You may choose any of these options:
 * import this project into Momentics IDE